Key Points:

 The Impact on Singapore

-People in Singapore can benefit from this revolutionary system in a myriad of ways.
+People in Singapore can benefit from this revolutionary system in various ways.

 For one, this new system will increase the speed, convenience and security of payments, eliminating the need for manual processing.